theJaxon/CKAD/README.md

 Multi container design patterns:
 1. Sidecar pod
-The sidecar container enhances the functionality of the main container (ex: Git sync to a web server container)
+The sidecar container enhances the functionality of the main container. use cases:
+  * logging agents that collect and ship logs to a central aggregation system
+  * File sync services and watchers - ex: [Git sync](https://github.com/kubernetes/git-sync) to a web server container

 2. Ambassador pod
-It receives network traffic then pass it to the main container (ex: ambassador listens on a custom port then forwards traffic to the main hard-coded port)
+It receives network traffic then pass it to the main container (ex: ambassador listens on a custom port then forwards traffic to the main hard-coded port) use cases - commonly used with DBs

 3. Adapter pod
 Changes the output of the main container (for example the output is changed to fit some sort of a monitoring tool that will receive it like prometheus or logstash)